 As you may have noticed I’m quite attached to the idea of lists, so this second “list post” (did you see what I did there?) should come as no surprise.
 Nor should it be surprising that the list focuses on functions.
 Again.
-I can’t really explain why there’s so many Functionalist lists – perhaps they just really like them?
+I can’t really explain why there are so many Functionalist lists.
+Perhaps they just really like them?

 Anyway, if you’re looking at the concept of culture – what Fisher (1997) calls “shared behaviour…that systematises the way people do things, thus avoiding confusion and allowing cooperation so that groups of people can accomplish what no single individual could do alone” – Mazrui (1996) has identified seven functions culture performs for both societies and individuals.

 1. Communication: Culture provides the context for the development of human communication systems such as language, both verbal and non-verbal (gestures, for example).

 2. Perception: Matsumoto (2007) argues culture gives “meaning to social situations, generating social roles and normative behaviours”; in other words, it shapes how we see and understand the social and natural worlds.
 Offe (2001), for example, argues Western cultures generally operate under the belief that “the future” is not predetermined, whereas “Some African societies” are characterised by “the notion of a predetermined future not controllable by individuals”.

 3. Identity: Culture influences how people see themselves and others, in terms of ideas like gender, age and ethnicity.
 Durkheim (1912), for example, suggested societies have a functional requirement to develop two things: